mesonbuild/meson/docs/markdown/Reference-manual.md

   an array containing only the arguments supported by the compiler, as if `has_argument` were called on them individually.

+- `get_supported_link_arguments(list_of_string)` *(added 0.46.0)* returns
+  an array containing only the arguments supported by the linker, as if `has_link_argument` were called on them individually.

-- `has_argument(argument_name)` returns true if the compiler accepts the specified command line argument, that is, can compile code without erroring out or printing a warning about an unknown flag, you can specify external dependencies to use with `dependencies` keyword argument.
+- `has_argument(argument_name)` returns true if the compiler accepts the specified command line argument, that is, can compile code without erroring out or printing a warning about an unknown flag.

+- `has_link_argument(argument_name)` *(added 0.46.0)* returns true if the linker
+  accepts the specified command line argument, that is, can compile and link code without erroring out or printing a warning about an unknown flag.
+Link arguments will be passed to the compiler, so should usually have the `-Wl,` prefix.
+On VisualStudio a `/link` argument will be prepended.

 - `has_function(funcname)` returns true if the given function is provided by the standard library or a library passed in with the